addoxy/MailYard/TASKS.md

 **Notes**: This replaces the asset management with a more useful block outline/layers panel.
 Focus on smooth drag-and-drop reordering that syncs with the canvas.
 Use the existing drag-drop infrastructure.

-## Phase 3: Polish & Advanced Features
+## Phase 3: Export & Preview Systems

 ### 12. Advanced Style Inspector Panel